Henrik Ramsay

-Carl Henrik Wolter Ramsay (31 March 1886 in Helsinki – 25 July 1951 in Visby) was a Finnish politician and an economist from the Swedish People's Party.
+Carl Henrik Wolter Ramsay CBE (31 March 1886 – 25 July 1951) was a Finnish politician and an economist from the Swedish People's Party.
 Ramsay is mostly remembered for the fact that he was sentenced in the war-responsibility trials in 1946.

 Biography

 Early life

 His father was statesman August Ramsay and his mother was Jully Ramsay, a historian and genealogist.
 He belonged to a Scottish noble family, of Clan Ramsay (Dalhousie) emigrated to Finland in the 17th century and he was one of the few in Finland entitled to use the title Sir, however, Ramsay did not use the title.
 Henrik Ramsay completed his Ph.D. in chemistry in 1909 at Helsinki University and worked after graduating as a sugar chemist in Russia and afterwards as a director of a sugar refinery in Helsinki.
 Ramsay was the first in Finland to be awarded the CBE Commander of the British Empire when he was conferred the order in 1934.